10 Day Irish Road Tour 2027

 Day 5

 We continue south to the wilds of County Clare and the Burren National Park.
-We will visit Poulnabrone Dolmen, one of Ireland’s most iconic archaeological monuments, and take a guided tour of the Ailwee Caves before pausing for lunch via a secret faerie wood (you think we’re joking?).
+We will visit Poulnabrone Dolmen, one of Ireland’s most iconic archaeological monuments, and a secret location via a secret faerie wood (you think we’re joking?).
 We wind our way down the coast to the iconic Cliffs of Moher and afterwards head south to cross the mighty Shannon estuary by ferry.
 Check into the lively town of Killarney for the night.

 Day 6